hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 ### reset-frack-db

-Definition: `heroku pg:copy commonwealth-beta::CW_READ_DB DATABASE_URL --app commonwealth-frack --confirm commonwealth-frack`
+Definition: `heroku pg:copy commonwealth-beta::HEROKU_POSTGRESQL_MAROON_URL DATABASE_URL --app commonwealth-frack --confirm commonwealth-frack`

 Description: Synchronizes `beta-db` (used for QA) against the `frack-db` (used for CDN cache testing).
 Good for undoing migration script run in previous commit to Frack.
 See [Testing Environments](./Testing-Environments.md) entry for more info.